Maple Shade, N.J. Brickyards Deed Histories

 All photos are of Graham Brickyard.

-Below is some Deed Histories of the Brickyard lands.
-Most town's people, even if they are too young of age to remember the Graham Brickyard which operated until 1956 when the clay supply was exhausted, know of the "Clay Pits" along the rail road tracks east of North Pine Ave.
+Below are some deed histories of the brickyard lands.
+Most town's people, even if they are too young of age to remember the Graham Brickyard which operated until 1956 when the clay supply was exhausted, know of the "Clay Pits" along the railroad tracks east of North Pine Ave.

-The brick home that you see on the North side of Main Street as you come up "Brickyard Hill," as some have called it in a past generation, into Maple Shade Township from Moorestown is another historical reminder.
+The brick home on the north side of Main Street as you come up "Brickyard Hill," as some have called it in a past generation, into Maple Shade Township from Moorestown is another historical reminder.
 This was a once a double house where John Muffett and his son Robert Muffett lived.
 This yard was sold to Augustus Reeve and known as the Maple Shade Brickworks.
 Another product beside bricks was terra cotta sewer pipes and other terra cotta products.

 We will first list the back, and then list the front brickyard chain of titles.

-Over the period of time the brickyards of Maple Shade were used, technology changed from primitive methods of stirring the water and clay mixture probably by horses walking in a circle turning the stirrer, and hand digging of the clay and hand packing it into wooden forms to later using a excavator to dig the earth and mechanical formers to cut the clay into bricks, etc...
-Today, technology has changed to where much of the Graham Brickyard's operations would prove outdated.
+Over the period of time the brickyards of Maple Shade were used, technology changed from primitive methods of stirring the clay, water and sand mixture by horses walking in a circle turning a pug mill, and hand digging of the clay and hand packing it into wooden molds to later using an excavator to dig the earth and machinery to mix the clay and cut the clay into bricks.

-The brickyard land North of the railroad is today an industrial complex.
-Some of the brickyards land was taken away for the making of S-41, now Route 73.
-I seen an old tax map that showed an old branch of the Pennsauken creek that had been filled in or changed to straighten it.
-A portion of the "Clay Pits" remain undeveloped today, as upland marsh land, East of N. Pine Ave. and the Railroad tracks.
+The brickyard land north of the railroad is today an industrial complex.
+Some of the brickyards' land was taken away for the making of S-41, now Route 73.
+I saw an old tax map that showed an old branch of the Pennsauken Creek that had been filled in or changed to straighten it.
+A portion of the "Clay Pits" remain undeveloped today, as upland marsh land, east of N. Pine Ave. and the railroad tracks.

 During the digging of deep clay pits various small fossils were uncovered and the Philadelphia Natural Academy of Science made field trips to the site.